 So you're engaged (a BIG congrats by the way!!!), and you're almost done fawning over your gorgeous new ring and cheesin' from ear to ear.
 So far, all you've done is gotten a fresh mani (for the ring of course), but now, it's time to start thinking about the actual wedding.

 The thing is, that you're not sure on where to start.
 Well have no fear cause your favorite wedding planner's here to give you all the tea on where to begin!
 Even if you don't do all the activities on my list (which I can't even imagine cause YOU'LL NEED THIS (in my humble opinion), it'll still be a great guide to lay down the framework for what you'll ultimately need.
+I wrote this with the standard 1-year wedding planning timeline in mind.
 So check out my 12 tips below on what a bride-to-be should immediately do once she becomes engaged!

 Photo Credit: Purroy Productions